What Dina’s doing now

 “Outlive” (Peter Attia) - A good resource and perspective for approaching medicine, health, and fitness.
 I remember following Dr. Attia back in the early 2010s when he was doing long fasted bike rides and in his keto phase.
 I’m glad to see he has changed gears in his nutrition paradigm.
 I do wish he had a team of Registered Dietitians though.

-MUSIC on the jukebox: DISPATCH
+Music on the jukebox: Henrik

-last updated: February 27, 2025
+last updated: May 28, 2025

 (Thank you @sivers for the inspiration for the NOW page; Make your own Now.)